Get Well: How to Care for Tooth Pain

 What care should be taken after root canal treatment?

-Your dentist may send you home with pain killer and instructions to put ice on your face.
+Your dentist may send you home with a pain killer and instructions to put ice on your face.
 Soreness often happens because your mouth is open for a long period of time.
 Your jaw may be sore.
 Most people feel better after a root canal treatment because the dentist removes the area that causes pain.
-You should also avoid hard or sticky foods until the filing is set and sensitivity declines.
+You should also avoid hard or sticky foods until the filling is set and sensitivity declines.

 Why do cloves help toothache?